 Where’s the flair?

-The marker of my failed A-level paper always said I lacked flair.
-It’s a fair remark.
+The marker of my failed A-level paper – an amazing mentor who wished me better than I wished myself – always said I lacked flair.
+And he was absolutely right.
+You need a command of what you want to say before you can make it sound accomplished.
+I struggled with that throughout A-level years.
 As much as I’ve wanted to prove him wrong, I’m not so sure that I can.

 But that’s the point of this piece in a nutshell.
 Even if I lack flair, or talent more broadly, what I do have is passion, persistence, and stubbornness – attributes that anyone should be capable of.